 Many people associate steroid use with athletes and competitive bodybuilders; however, the majority of users are not.
 The majority of steroid users take steroids to either enhance athletic performance or enhance their personal appearance.
 Most steroid users take the drugs as a shortcut to become leaner, more muscular, and generally look better.
 Many steroid users do not have the stereotypical bodybuilder physique.

 Of all the people I’ve seen who admit using steroids, I’d say 90 percent don’t even look like bodybuilders…they’re just using steroids to try to get in shape faster.

 Drastic mood swings and “roid rage” are common red flags of prolonged steroid abuse.
 Steroid abuse can also result in dramatic personality changes over time.

-Other common signs of anabolic steroid abuse include:
+Other common side effects and signs of anabolic steroid abuse include: